🎯 What is search intent optimization? (Direct answer)

 What is search intent in SEO?

 Search intent is the reason someone types a particular query into a search engine.
 It breaks into four main types: informational (they want to learn something), navigational (they want to reach a specific site or page), commercial investigation (they're researching before a decision), and transactional (they're ready to act).
-Semrush's 2024 ranking factors study found that text relevance — how well content satisfies the intent behind a query — is Google's top ranking factor.
-Source: Semrush 2024, via DemandSage 2026
+Semrush's 2024 ranking factors study found that text relevance — how well content satisfies the intent behind a query — is Google's top ranking factor, ahead of backlinks and technical signals.

 What percentage of content fails because of intent mismatch?

 Ahrefs' study of roughly 14 billion webpages found that 96.55% get zero organic traffic from Google.
 The three identified root causes are lack of search demand, insufficient backlinks, and intent mismatch.
-Source: Ahrefs, ~14 billion webpages Intent mismatch is the only one you can't fix by building more links or publishing more content — you have to rebuild or replace the page to serve the right intent format.
+Intent mismatch is the only one you can't fix by building more links or publishing more content — you have to rebuild or replace the page to serve the right intent format.
+It's also the most consistently misdiagnosed cause of ranking drops, because teams attribute declines to algorithm updates or backlink losses without checking whether the SERP intent has shifted.

 How does search intent affect AI Overviews?

 AI Overviews are overwhelmingly triggered by informational intent. seoClarity analysed over 1 million queries and found 96.5% of those triggering AI Overviews were informational.
 Purely transactional queries accounted for just 1.2%.
-Source: Mark Traphagen / seoClarity, September 2024 However, by late 2025, commercial-intent AI Overviews had grown from 8% to 18% of appearances — a 125% increase — making commercial investigation content a growing AI citation surface alongside informational content.
-Source: Exposure Ninja, 2025 GEO effort belongs on informational and commercial investigation content — transactional pages almost never appear in AI Overviews, regardless of how well they're optimised.
+However, by late 2025, commercial-intent AI Overviews had grown from 8% to 18% of appearances — a 125% increase — making commercial investigation content a growing AI citation surface.
+GEO effort belongs on informational and commercial investigation content — transactional pages almost never appear in AI Overviews, regardless of optimisation effort.

 How do you determine the search intent of a keyword?

 Use three methods in combination.
-(1) SERP analysis: search the keyword in Google and examine what type of content ranks on page one — this reveals Google's own intent classification directly.
-(2) SERP feature analysis: AI Overviews and featured snippets signal informational intent; shopping carousels signal transactional; local packs signal navigational or transactional.
-(3) Modifier analysis: words like "how," "what," "why," and "guide" signal informational; "best," "vs," and "review" signal commercial; "buy," "price," and "near me" signal transactional; brand names signal navigational.
-SERP analysis is always the primary method — modifier analysis is a first-pass filter, not a substitute for direct observation.
+(1) SERP analysis — search the keyword in Google and examine what type of content dominates page one; this is Google's public intent classification and is always the primary method.
+(2) SERP feature analysis — AI Overviews and featured snippets signal informational intent; shopping carousels signal transactional; local packs signal navigational or transactional; knowledge panels signal navigational.
+(3) Modifier analysis — words like "how," "what," "why," and "guide" signal informational; "best," "vs," and "review" signal commercial; "buy," "price," and "near me" signal transactional; brand names signal navigational.
+SERP analysis is always the primary method — modifier analysis is a first-pass filter, not a substitute for direct SERP observation.

 Why is search intent more important than keywords in 2026?

 Because Google's ranking systems evaluate relevance through intent satisfaction, not keyword matching.
-A page can hit every target keyword and still not rank if it delivers the wrong content format.
 Google's process runs in three stages: intent classification, format matching, then quality and authority.
-Pages that miss the first two get cut before backlinks or domain authority ever factor in.
-Semrush identified text relevance — essentially intent alignment — as the top ranking factor in their 2024 study.
-Source: Semrush, 2024, via DemandSage 2026
+Pages that miss the first two get cut before backlinks or domain authority factor in.
+A page can contain every target keyword and still not rank if it delivers the wrong content format for the dominant intent.
+Semrush identified text relevance — essentially intent alignment — as the top ranking factor in their 2024 study, ahead of backlinks and technical signals.

 Can a single page target multiple search intents?

 A page can handle a primary intent and a secondary intent reasonably well.
-Trying to serve three or four distinct types on one page usually means serving none of them well.
-Google struggles to classify it cleanly and it gets outranked by more focused pages.
+Trying to serve three or four distinct intent types on one page usually means serving none of them well — Google struggles to classify it cleanly and it gets outranked by more focused pages.
 The better approach is a topic cluster: each page targets one primary intent and links to others covering adjacent intents.
-You get a conversion funnel across the cluster rather than one overcrowded page.
+This creates a natural conversion funnel across the cluster (informational → commercial → transactional) rather than one overcrowded page.

 How often should you re-audit search intent for existing keywords?

 At minimum quarterly.
 Intent isn't fixed — Google recalibrates it as user behaviour evolves, seasons change, and query language shifts.
-A keyword that was predominantly informational in 2023 may have drifted to commercial investigation intent as the topic matured and users became more purchase-oriented.
+A keyword that was predominantly informational in 2023 may have drifted to commercial investigation intent as the topic matured.
 Quarterly SERP checks for your top 50 keywords catch those shifts before they cause sustained ranking damage.
+Intent drift is one of the most consistently misdiagnosed SEO problems — teams assume technical or authority causes for declining rankings without checking whether the SERP intent has simply changed.

 What is the biggest search intent mistake in 2026?

 Not checking the SERP before creating content.
-Teams read the keywords and think they know the intent — but Google's SERP often shows something different.
-A 60-second search before the brief would prevent it entirely.
+Teams read keywords and think they know the intent — but Google's SERP often shows something different.
+A 60-second search before writing the brief would prevent the most common cause of content failure.
 Ahrefs' research on 14 billion pages identifies intent mismatch as one of three root causes of 96.55% of content getting zero traffic.
-Source: Ahrefs The second biggest mistake is directing GEO investment toward transactional pages — which trigger AI Overviews only 1.2% of the time per seoClarity's 1 million query dataset — and missing the intro of informational articles as the primary LLM citation window.
-Source: seoClarity
+The second biggest mistake is directing GEO investment toward transactional pages — which trigger AI Overviews only 1.2% of the time per seoClarity's 1 million query dataset — and missing the intro of informational articles as the primary LLM citation window, where Growth Memo found 44.2% of all citations land.